Nevada Supreme Court Electronic Filing

 How will I know when or if my document was successfully e-filed?

-Upon receipt of the transmitted document, the court's electronic filing system will automatically send an email to the filing party that the transmission of the document was completed and the date and time of the document's receipt.
+Upon receipt of the transmitted document, the court's electronic filing system will automatically send an email to the filing party when transmission of the document was completed and the date and time of the document's receipt.
 The confirmation receipt serves as proof of the filing.

 Do I still need to file hard copies of the documents that I e-file?